-Module 3 of the Absolute Basics of Physical & Structural Properties of Molecules course.
+Module 3 of the Absolute Basics of Techniques for Determination of Physical & Structural Properties of Molecules course.

 - Duration: 3.5 hours

 - Course type: Generic, applicable to all instrumentation

 - Teaching method: Online via live video, with instrument parts & consumables to see

 - Course venue: Virtual Classroom

 - Onsite/offsite/online availability: Arrange this course just for you

 - Scheduled course price: £175 + VAT per delegate